nsridatta/MLPython/README.md

 3. Project to Predict House Prices using Linear Regression Model
 4. Octave code till Week 2 assignments
 5. Image Classifier using Keras
+6. Image Identification and detection for Eigen faces using Keras and Colab